 The following table translates the skill percentage into a ‘real world’ description of the level of expertise.

 100% is the upper limit for skills, either through improvement or by being modified before a skill roll.
-Characters with skills at 100% are Masters/Mistresses of their skills, and always succeed.
-Roll the dice to see if they get critical results.
-Masters never fumble their skill tests.
+Characters with skills at 100% are Masters of their skills, and always automatically succeed with a critical effect.

 Skills categorised for easy reference.